 A city with a decisive role in global affairs, Washington D.C not only determines the fate of the American people but also plays a notable role in the livelihood of many around the world.

 As such, the capital of the U.S. is one of the most visited destinations in the world.
-Tens of millions explore D.C. on an annual basis, a number much greater than the total residents within its periphery.
+Tens of millions explore D.C. on an annual basis, a number that is much greater than the total residents within its periphery.

 Without a doubt, the city is best explored between a few days.
 However, for those on a tight schedule, only a day in D.C is truly required to capture its most notable tourist attractions.